paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2014-02-20-olympic_websites.md

 This press release is no longer available, probably because **the website has failed to deliver on that multi-platform promise**.

-## Digital Olympics of a Decade Ago
+## Digital Olympics of a decade ago

 Ignoring the fact that [sochi2014.ru][15] redirects to a canonical domain of sochi2014.com, it's hard to believe that in 2014, a website with such international reach, financial backing and development timescale is not responsive, particularly given the rationale around the logo.

 {% include figure.html